DaveOkpare/llm-systems-foundations/notes/roadmap.md

 **Read, in this order:**

-1. Sebastian Raschka — *Build a Reasoning Model (From Scratch)*.
+1. Sebastian Raschka — *Build a Reasoning Model (From Scratch)*, paired with Cameron R. Wolfe — *Demystifying Reasoning Models*.
-   Laptop-friendly.
-Inference-time scaling → RL → distillation.
-Do the exercises.
+   Do the book's exercises; use Wolfe for concept reinforcement.
 2. HF smol-course (SFT + DPO units).
 Run the notebooks.
 3. Nathan Lambert — *RLHF Book*.
 Textbook.
 4. DPO paper (Rafailov et al., 2023).
 5. DeepSeek-R1 paper.
 6. Tulu 3 report (AI2).
+7. Cameron R. Wolfe — *RL Scaling Laws for LLMs* + *GRPO++: Tricks for Making RL Actually Work*. **Required before P5.** Vanilla GRPO stalls without the variants (GSPO / DAPO / Dr. GRPO / TIS / CISPO); this is where you learn which to reach for.
-7. Apple — *RL for Long-Horizon Interactive LLM Agents* (arXiv:2502.01600).
+8. Apple — *RL for Long-Horizon Interactive LLM Agents* (arXiv:2502.01600).
 LOOP; cleanest multi-turn agent RL paper.
-8. Agent-RLVR (arXiv:2506.11425) + DeepSWE.
+9. Agent-RLVR (arXiv:2506.11425) + DeepSWE.

 **Defer:** PPO (DPO subsumes what you need), HAAF, multi-agent RL surveys, everything else.

 **Build P4 — SFT + DPO on a small model (2 weeks).**
 SmolLM3 or Qwen3-0.6B.
 TRL.
 Write the loops yourself once; diff against TRL after.
+(Small-model choice is deliberate: under tight compute, learning efficiency saturates with size — you get more update steps at 0.6B than at 8B.
+See the Qwen 2.5 scaling paper covered in Wolfe's *RL Scaling Laws*.)

 **Build P5 — GRPO with a code-execution verifier (4 weeks).**
 Same loop pattern as DPO project; reward = unit-test pass fraction.
 Sandbox (seccomp or Docker).
 Train on a small problem set; target meaningful pass@1 lift.

+Three gotchas to plan for up front:
+- **TIS (Truncated Importance Sampling).** If your rollout engine (vLLM / `mini-serve`) and training engine (HF) produce different token probabilities, gradients silently degrade.
+TIS corrects it.
+- **Rollout count `G` is not fixed.** Start `G=8`; scale up on harder prompts.
+Optimal allocation is difficulty-dependent.
+- **Pick one GRPO variant, not vanilla.** Dr. GRPO (bias-free) or DAPO (asymmetric clip + dynamic sampling) are good defaults.

 **Build P6 — Capstone (~4 weeks):**